li-mc/MBTA/README.md

 ### Design

 MBTANavigator provides an interface for simple queries.
 To generate paths, it builds a directed graph of stops (StopGraph.py) that is sensitive to stop closures.
-Getting the list of routes between two stops first uses a breadth-first search on the graph to find the shortest path between the stops from the graph, then MBTANavigator translates the list of stops into a list of routes with a greedy selection of the first intersecting route between each pair of stops.
-Transfers are treated as negligible -- the MBTA has relatively low connectivity, so it would typically be unlikely to generate a labor-intensive series of transfers that has fewer stops rather than one direct path that has more stops.
-Realistically, generating the optimal list of routes between point A and point B would also weight transfers from one route to another.
+Getting the list of routes between two stops first uses a breadth-first search on the graph to find the shortest path between the stops from the graph, then MBTANavigator translates the list of stops into a list of routes with a greedy selection of the first intersecting route between each pair of stops or a transfer if none exists.
+Ideally, generating the "best" list of routes between stop A and stop B would also account for user preference corresponding to factors such as path length, number of stops, and amount of transfers.
+As it is, the time taken to make transfers, the travel time, and the physical distance between stops is disregarded in favor of searching for the smallest number of stops.

 ### Demo